RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 Panel discussions are usually boring, but that wasn't the case at this event.
 During the _What's Hot in Biopharma Investing_ panel, an MD oncologist, a VC, and a PhD researcher shared the history behind microbiome research.

-The microbiome is the community of bacteria that all humans carry around inside of us.
-These living organisms help our bodies to digest food and fight illness.
+The microbiome is the community of bacteria that all humans carry around inside of our bodies.
+These living organisms help our digestive and immune systems.
 Over 1,700 years ago, Chinese physicians discovered how to treat some illnesses by altering the make-up of the microbiome.
 The records of ancient wisdom have been helpful to present-day researchers.

 ### Data and Digital Health